dmbarbour/wikilon/docs/ApplicationModel.md

 * *frozen* definitions may be *inlined* into *opaque* clients
 * *hidden* definitions may be *deleted* if they have no clients

+Awelon language makes it easy to evaluate definitions and replace them inline.

-Each declaration gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
+Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 Compression can be achieved by introducing new hidden, frozen words for common substructures - i.e. dictionary compression.

+These attributes could be managed within the dictionary itself, e.g. by defining appropriate fields or some reflective mechanism.

 ### Dictionary Based Communications

-Dictionaries are a flexible and efficient representation for message-passing.

-A dictionary naturally represents a collection of named dictionary objects.
-So we'll want two components for our message: the dictionary, and a word naming the message object.
-The dictionary will be represented as an AO patch.
-The bulk of the message - standard vocabulary, recommended [views](EditingAO.md), default fields, and so on - would be indicated via secure hash in the AO patch header.
-In practice, the word would frequently name a templated message object in the secure hash dictionary, or even a standard *view* on another object that translates between how we input data and how it is viewed.

-This is flexible both because our messages can contain behavioral information, procedurally generated data, translations and views, etc.. and efficient because of structure sharing with the secure hash reused between messages and potential for provider-independent content distribution networks.

-Conveniently, a document is essentially a message that we maintain over time.
-And many applications can be understood as documents that interact with humans and external software systems (via command pattern, work orders, publish subscribe, etc..)
+Awelon dictionaries offer an interesting foundation for communication due to the secure hash resources and implicit dictionary compression.

+A message becomes a (root word, dictionary) pair.
+The root word allows implicit reference to dictionary object fields for hypermedia and documentation purposes.
+The dictionary is likely a patch deriving from more common dictionaries via secure hash.
+By reusing secure hashes, we can efficiently cache the vocabulary across many messages.
+By developing a suitable vocabulary, each message can effectively be templated and highly compressed.

 ## Multi-Dictionary Applications

-AO does not support foreign functions, not even linking between AO dictionaries.
-Interaction with external AO resources must be modeled effectfully, via work orders or publish subscribe, just like interaction with any other external resource.
-At most, we have an advantage of simple translations and REST-layer compatibility.
+Awelon does not support foreign functions, not even for linking between dictionaries.
+Interaction with external resources must be modeled effectfully, for example via work orders or publish subscribe.
+There is no special exception for dictionaries.
+However, sharing between dictionaries will likely benefit from simplified translations.

-*Aside:* I have many times considered support for linking dictionaries with `{%word@dict}`.
-Unfortunately, this entangles code with an implicit environment of named dictionaries, has awkward security semantics, and does not generalize nicely in context of application views, hypermedia, updates.
-In retrospect, I believe handling connectivity as an effect (via the multi-agent layer) will prove a wiser option.